Easter is a religious spring holiday that Christians celebrate to remember Jesus’s resurrection day.

 Egg by Kevin Henkes

-It’s not specifically about Easter but this is a lovely, sweet, beautiful, and heart-warming story.
-Did I mention lovely?
-Henkes uses soft pastel colors, repetitive illustrations, and repetition of just a few words to tell the story of an unexpected egg that hatches late, doesn’t fit in, and then, . . . does!
+It’s not specifically about Easter but this is a lovely, sweet, beautiful, and heart-warming story about an egg.
+Henkes uses soft pastel colors, repetitive illustrations, and repetition of words to tell the story of an unexpected egg that hatches late, doesn’t fit in, and then, . . . does!
 Egg’s compellingly beautiful message is a must-read story about acceptance.

 The Easter Egg Farm by Mary Jane Auch

-We love this story about a different hen named Pauline.
-Whatever she stares at when she’s concentrating to lay an egg, becomes the pattern of the egg.
-The sky, a ladybug, a quilt pattern, and many more.
+We love this story about a unique hen named Pauline.
+When she’s laying an egg, it becomes the pattern of whatever she is looking at.
+For example, the sky, a ladybug, and a quilt pattern.
 One day, a lady asks for lots of Pauline’s eggs for an Easter egg hunt.
-She and Miss Pennywort go to field trips to get inspiration for her eggs.
+She and Miss Pennywort go on field trips to get inspiration.
 But the eggs they’ve been saving start to hatch!
 Now there are baby chicks everywhere.
 What will they do?

 How to Track an Easter Bunny by Sue Fliess, illustrated by Simona Sanfilippo

-This rhyming picture book gives kids tips to help you find where the Easter bunny has left her surprises.
-Start with grasses, twigs, and ribbons for her nest then leave a carrot path and glitter.
+This rhyming picture book gives kids tips to help them find where the Easter bunny has left her surprises.
+Start with grasses, twigs, and ribbons for her nest, then leave a carrot path and glitter.
 Then on Easter, you can follow her glitter path to find what she left.

 The Story of the Easter Bunny by Katherine Tegen, illustrated by Sally Anne Lambert

-Here’s the origin story you never knew about the Easter Bunny.
-He helps out an older couple who make chocolate and paint Easter eggs for the children; each year helping more and more.
+Get ready for the origin story of the Easter Bunny, who helps out an older couple make chocolate and paint Easter eggs for the children; each year, this Bunny helps more and more.

 The Night Before Easter by Natasha Wing

-Wing’s fun-filled “Night Before” series continues in this familiar rhyming poem featuring the Easter Bunny.
+Wing’s fun-filled “Night Before” series continues in this Easter books with a familiar rhyming poem featuring the Easter Bunny.

 We’re Going on an Egg Hunt by Laura Hughes